saurvs/astro-rust/README.md

 **The 8 Solar System Planets**

 * heliocentric coordinates (using the *full* VSOP87-D solution)
-* orbital elements
+* orbital elements referred to the mean equinox of the date

+**The Solar System Planets excluding Earth**

+* geocentric ecliptic coordinates
+* geocentric equatorial coordinates
-* apparent magnitude
+* apparent visual magnitude
 * equatorial semidiameter
 * polar semidiameter for Saturn and Jupiter
 * illuminated fraction of the planetary disk
+* position angle of the bright limb
+* phase angle

 **The Sun**

-* ecliptic geocentric coordinates
+* geocentric ecliptic coordinates
-* rectangular geocentric coordinates
+* geocentric rectangular coordinates
-* aberration in ecliptic longitude
 * ephemeris for physical observations
 * time of the beginning of Carrington's synodic rotation

 **The Moon**

-* ecliptic geocentric coordinates
+* geocentric ecliptic coordinates
 * optical, physical and topocentric liberations
 * time of passage through the nodes
 * illuminated fraction of the lunar disk